-Cantonese, or Yueju, opera has been part of Hong Kong’s cultural identity for 300 years.
-Formerly among the city’s most popular pastimes, its popularity has been chipped away by pop music, TV and other Western forms of entertainment – so much so that, today, there’s only one dedicated Cantonese opera theatre in Hong Kong.
+Cantonese opera, or Yueju opera, has been part of Hong Kong’s cultural identity for 300 years.
+Formerly among the city’s most popular pastimes, its popularity has been chipped away by pop music, TV and other Western forms of entertainment – so much so that today there’s only one dedicated Cantonese opera theatre in Hong Kong.

 One champion of Cantonese opera is 26-year-old Mitche Choi.
 “When I watch Cantonese opera, I feel like I’ve been put in a time machine and brought back to ancient China,” says Choi.
 “Watching a performance, you’re able to connect with the mannerisms and even the values and beliefs of people from 400 years ago.”

 Choi, who has been performing since the age of 12, professionally since graduating from university in 2013, speaks of the uniqueness of the art form.
 First, there’s its symbolic power, as a source of cultural pride and unity for Cantonese speakers.
 “Language is a big part of it,” says Choi.
 “Language embodies our culture.
 The culture of southern China is conveyed and preserved in the Cantonese language itself.”

 Yueju opera enshrines Cantonese culture and language in tales of romance, war, history and myth.
 These are conveyed through a combination of singing (usually distinctive falsetto punctuated by gongs) acting, dancing and a form of martial arts called Wing Chun, which originates from China’s Guangdong Province.
 The integration of martial arts is another of the opera’s idiosyncrasies.

 As for roles, it’s not just the action that appeals to Choi.
 “The character that I enjoy playing the most is Mulan, because Mulan is a female that pretends to play a male role.
 So it’s a reflection of who I am on stage.”